St. Stephen's Lutheran Church (South Carolina): Building History

 St. Stephen's Lutheran Church was originally built in 1831 as the first church in the Lexington community.
 This church was also the first in this community to have a balcony.
 In 1865, the building was one of many in the state to be burned down by Sherman's Union forces during The Carolinas Campaign of the United States Civil War.

+John C. Hope was the first minister.

 The church was reconstructed 5 years later, having been completed in 1870 with a narthex, belfry, and spire, on the same grounds as the original church.
 In 1897, this second building too was destroyed by fire along with other surrounding buildings, though the circumstances of the building's destruction are largely unknown.

 Construction for the third building begun in 1896, before the second building was burned down, though it wouldn't be completed until 1900.
 This building was constructed across the street from the original grounds and served the congregation until 1957, when it was demolished to make way for the church's current building to be built on the same grounds.

 Construction for the church's current building would begin in 1957 starting with the new Sanctuary and Educational hall, which were both completed the following year in 1958.
 Since then, an additional wing of the church was built which includes more classrooms, office space, and a multipurpose gymnasium with a stage.
 A historical marker for St. Stephen's Lutheran Church was erected by the congregation in 1994.